Am I the problem?

 For some, this can be an incredibly vulnerable space.
 Perhaps because of the turmoil they’re going through.
 Perhaps because it’s a shock that play therapy is even suggested for their child in the first place.
 Perhaps because their story is hard to share.
 Perhaps because they carry huge amounts of guilt as a parent.

-And the questions at the back of a parent’s mind may be “Will she judge me for saying this?
+“Will she judge me for saying this?
 Will she blame me?
 Am I the problem?”
-They may even ask themselves “What have I done wrong?”
+They may even ask themselves: “What have I done wrong?”

-I don’t judge parents, because I am one.
-I am a very imperfect one.
-In working with parents I try to be the person I wish I had beside me in my most difficult parenting moments when our kids were little.
+In working with parents, I try to be the person I wish I had beside me in my most difficult parenting moments when our kids were little.

 As the parent, am I the problem?

-Children are mostly referred for play therapy when their behaviour is challenging or concerning in some way.
-Behaviour is data.
 I believe a key part of the therapeutic process is for parents to gain a perspective on how they either help or hinder their child towards healing.

 A Story

-(Not a true story, but based on true to life events in a collection of cases).
-A family experience a traumatic event when their youngest child has a near drowning experience.
-The child is saved and completely fine, there is massive relief.
-But, there is a residue of fear left in the older child who witnessed this, it was absolutely overwhelming as can be expected and her anxiety escalates over time.
+A family experiences a traumatic event when their youngest child has a near-drowning experience.
+The child is saved and completely fine, and there is massive relief.
+But there is a residue of fear left in the older child who witnessed this.
+It was absolutely overwhelming, as can be expected, and her anxiety escalates over time.

-The parents have told and re-told the story to family and friends over the days and weeks after the event, often in the presence of their children.
+The parents have told and retold the story to family and friends over the days and weeks after the event, often in the presence of their children.
 The older child is affected the most by this.
-Inadvertently, they repeatedly expose the child to the trauma in a way that adds to her overwhelm, helplessness and fear.
+Inadvertently, they repeatedly expose the child to the trauma in a way that adds to her overwhelm, helplessness, and fear.
 She is flooded with fear as if the event were happening again and again as she hears it retold.

 All of this to say…